hipiphock/webrtc-cpp-sample/README.md

 ```

 # Run
+The example consists of two programs: server and client.

-This sample use two consoles to try interprocess communication by WebRTC.
+Each of them uses a console to do interprocess communication by WebRTC.
-It maybe cannot communicate over NAT each other, because it does not use ICE server.
+It may not communicate over NAT each other, because it does not use ICE server.

 ## Basic Procedure
-This consists of two app: client and console.
+This consists of two app: client and server.
 1. The **client** first do sdp1, and create message.
 2. Then, the **server** do sdp2, and put the message created by client with sdp1 command.
 Then, server will create answer for the message.
 3. The client then do sdp3, with the message created by server.